“Watson and the Shark”

 Copley painted three versions, the first, of 1778, is in the National Gallery of Art, Washington, D.C., a second, full-size replica is now in the Museum of Fine Arts, Boston, and a third, smaller, version with a vertical composition is in the Detroit Institute of Arts.

 Sir Brook Watson (1735 – 1807) was a British merchant, soldier, and later Lord Mayor of London.
-Born in Plymouth, England, he was orphaned at the age six and was sent to live with his aunt and uncle in Boston, Massachusetts.
+Born in Plymouth, England, he was orphaned at the age of six and was sent to live with his aunt and uncle in Boston, Massachusetts.
 Watson had expressed his interest in the sea, so his uncle signed him up as a crew member on one of his merchant ships, before the age of 14.
 After the shark attack, Watson returned to Boston and became successful in a career that combined military posts and mercantile opportunities.

 John Singleton Copley

 John Singleton Copley (1738 – 1815) was an Anglo-American painter, active in both colonial America and England.
 Born in Boston, Massachusetts, he is famous for his portrait paintings of wealthy and influential figures in colonial New England.
-His portraits were innovative in their tendency to portray artefacts relating to these individuals’ lives.
+His portraits were innovative in their tendency to portray artifacts relating to these individuals’ lives.

 Copley was the greatest and most influential painter in colonial America, producing about 350 works of art.
-Boston’s Copley Square and Copley Plaza bear his name, as do Copley Township, Summit County, Ohio and Copley crater on Mercury.
+Boston’s Copley Square and Copley Plaza bear his name, as do Copley Township, Summit County, Ohio, and Copley crater on Mercury.
 A 5-cent stamp commemorating John Singleton Copley was issued by the U.S. Postal Service in 1965, the 150th anniversary of his death.

 - Did this picture have the same thriller impact two hundred years ago, as the Jaws Movies have in modern times?